-Posture can be defined as the stable position in which the body is held when standing, sitting or sleeping.
+Posture can be defined as a stable position in which the body is held when standing, sitting, or sleeping.
 An ideal posture is quite simply the best or most standard skeletal alignment and gives you the freedom and precision of movements.
 The importance of ideal posture cannot be overemphasized and it should be a lifetime habit and not a short-term intervention.

 To ensure a good night’s sleep, try to lie down in a position that preserves the natural curve of the lower back.
 Placing a pillow under the knees or on the side can help you improve your sleeping posture.

 Can wrong postures cause problems?